Mechanical engineer by trade. AI developer by obsession.

 Professional Experience

-From vaccine manufacturing to pump design to AI development—each role has shaped my approach to engineering.
+From manufacturing floors to CAD workstations to AI development—each role has shaped how I approach engineering problems.

 Lead Design Engineer